Omnipotent/Rimworld-Omni-QualityInsights/README.md

 * **Quality Log**

-  * New top-bar button opens a log of all quality roll outcomes.
+  * New top-bar button opens a searchable, filterable log of all quality roll outcomes.
   * Tracks who created the item, with what skill, and the final quality.
+  * Search bar + dropdown filters for **quality tier** and **skill**.
   * Duplicate suppression ensures one entry per item, even if multiple late SetQuality calls occur.
+  * Supports CSV export for external analysis.
+  * Displays a summary distribution of all logged qualities.

 * **Live Quality Odds Gizmo**

   * Appears on any work table with quality-producing recipes.
-  * Lets you pick a recipe and pawn to see Excellent/Masterwork/Legendary chances.
+  * Lets you pick a recipe and pawn to see full odds across **all quality tiers** (Awful → Legendary).
   * Resolves the correct skill dynamically:

     * Construction for buildings/furniture.